Plugin for the AWS CLI that retrieves and rotates credentials using SAML ECP and STS.

 $ aws login Username [username]: netid Password: ******** Factor: passcode Code: 123456789

-The username and password prompted for are the values needed to authenticate against the IdP configured for the selected profile.
-Factor is only required if your IdP requires Duo for authentication.
-If it does not then leave Factor blank.
+The username and password are the values needed to authenticate against the IdP configured for the selected profile.
+The factor is only required if your IdP requires Duo for authentication.
+If it does not, leave factor blank.
 If your IdP does require Duo then Factor may be one of auto, push, passcode, sms, or phone.
-If left blank auto is the default.
-Code is a Duo code useful for use with a YubiKey, SMS codes, or other one-time use Duo codes.
+If factor is left blank, auto is the default.
+The code is a Duo code useful for use with a YubiKey, SMS codes, or other one-time codes.

-If you have access to more than role you will be prompted to choice a role.
+If you have access to more than one role, you will be prompted to choose one.
 For example:

 $ aws login Username [username]: netid Password: ******** Factor: Please choose the role you would like to assume: Account: 978517677611 [ 0 ]: Admin Account: 520135271718 [ 1 ]: ReadOnlyUser [ 2 ]: S3Admin Selection: 2

-To switch roles first logout, then login again selecting a different role, note that if you login to the same IdP using the same username then you will not be prompted for your password or Duo factor until the IdP session expires:
+To switch roles, first log out, then log in again selecting a different role.
+Note that if you log in to the same IdP using the same username, you will not be prompted for your password or Duo factor until the IdP session expires:

 $ aws logout $ aws login Username [netid]: Please choose the role you would like to assume: Account: 520135271718 [ 0 ]: TestUser [ 1 ]: IAMUser Selection: 0